joel-day/LeetCode-Workspace/README.md

 ```

 ## Bash Scripts
 - 'flake8 .'
-PEP8 compliance:  Python solutions are added to 'helpers/helper.py' to use with flake8.
+Use for:   PEP8 compliance.
+Python solutions are added to 'helpers/helper.py' to use with flake8.
-- 'browser'   Save time:        Load ChatGPT and LeetCode in the browser.
+- 'browser'   Use for:   Saving time.
+Loads ChatGPT and LeetCode in the browser.
 ```bash
 flake8 .
 browser